angulardart/site-angulardart/src/angular/tutorial/toh-pt3.md

 As [before](./toh-pt2.html), whenever a user clicks on a hero name, the hero detail appears below the hero list.
-But now the `HeroDetailComponent` is presenting those details.
+But now the `HeroComponent` is presenting those details.

 Refactoring the original `AppComponent` into two components yields benefits, both now and in the future:

 1. You simplified the `AppComponent` by reducing its responsibilities.
-1. You can evolve the `HeroDetailComponent` into a rich hero editor without touching the parent `AppComponent`.
+1. You can evolve the `HeroComponent` into a rich hero editor without touching the parent `AppComponent`.
 1. You can evolve the `AppComponent` without touching the hero detail view.
-1. You can reuse the `HeroDetailComponent` in the template of some future parent component.
+1. You can reuse the `HeroComponent` in the template of some future parent component.

 ### Review the app structure